QuarkZ26/Kindroid/readme.md

 ## 🧠 Requirements

 - Browser with Violentmonkey installed (Chrome, Edge, Brave, Firefox, etc.), or GreaseMonkey or alternative, which should work but are untested.
 - For Mobile, Firefox works as well.
-You can export your script and reimport for easy transfer.
+You can export your script and reimport for easy transfer, or if you just use mobile install them directly.
 - JavaScript enabled

 ---